kaos-terraform/lambda-api/README.md

 | public | bool | false | Whether to create a public endpoint for the API gateway. |
 | region | string | | The AWS region to deploy to. |
 | zip_destination | string | | The destination directory to output zipped lambda directories to on your local machine. |

+# Maintenance

+Once changes are made you'll want to specify a new tag with the following commands: